-We recently reviewed the eBook reading app ecosystem and listed the 10 best apps for book lovers.
+We recently reviewed the eBook reading apps in the mobile app development ecosystem and listed the 10 best apps for book lovers.
 For a startup planning to build an eBook reading app, it is important to know what features make a successful eBook reader.

 Based on our research and experience in building successful mobile apps, here are a few key features you should keep in mind.

 A job well begun… The experience of the eBook reading app starts and is often anchored at the book listing.
 It is important to have a great way of listing available books, both that are downloaded and are ready to read, as well as those that can be sourced.
 Besides the usual categorization based on genre such as non-fiction, romance, historical, professional, and so on, the status of various books like in-progress or completed, and even sorting based on length or ratings, or other mechanisms to segregate titles is expected.

 Modern apps are also expected to use machine learning & AI to enable recommendations based on user behavior like which books they read and how they interact with the books when they do.

 The reading apps support various formats like EPUB, MOBI, PDF, TXT files, Word documents, and even encrypted eBooks like those with Adobe DRM.
 Various reasons have led to their adoption, some because of the capabilities they provide, some because they are supported and promoted by popular platforms.
 However, the fact remains that users will have different eBooks spanning multiple formats.
 Therefore, it makes perfect sense to support as many formats as possible.